gabe565/CastSponsorSkip/README.md

 To use an env that is not listed here, capitalize all characters, replace `-` with `_`, and prefix with `CSS_`.
 For example, `--paused-interval=1m` would become `CSS_PAUSED_INTERVAL=1m`.

 ### Notable Envs
+Here's a list of commonly used envs.
+Also see [full env reference](docs/envs.md).

 | Env                     | Description                                                                                                                                                                                                           | Default   |
 |-------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------|
 | `CSS_DISCOVER_INTERVAL` | Interval to restart the DNS discovery client.                                                                                                                                                                         | `5m`      |